insected/bobbae_gcp-wiki/Spanner.md

 # Spanner

+Fully managed relational database with unlimited scale, strong consistency, and up to 99.999% availability.
+Cloud Spanner optimizes performance by automatically sharding the data based on request load and size of the data.
+As a result, you can spend less time worrying about how to scale your database and instead focus on scaling your business.

 https://www.youtube.com/watch?v=bUSU1e9j8wc&list=PLIivdWyY5sqJPSoX2R4mRq_wyg0JTjrAG&index=1

 ## Spanner in a minute

-Cloud Spanner is a fully managed relational database with unlimited scale, strong consistency, and up to 99.999% availability.
 Cloud Spanner can help you create time-sensitive, mission critical applications at scale.

 [https://www.youtube.com/watch?v=5bjYk6Hhd10](https://www.youtube.com/watch?v=5bjYk6Hhd10)

 ## Introduction

-Cloud Spanner is a fully managed, mission-critical, relational database service that offers transactional consistency at global scale, schemas, SQL (ANSI 2011 with extensions), and automatic, synchronous replication for high availability.
+Cloud Spanner is a relational database service that offers transactional consistency at global scale, schemas, SQL (ANSI 2011 with extensions), and automatic, synchronous replication for high availability.

 [https://cloud.google.com/spanner/docs](https://cloud.google.com/spanner/docs)